Arusha National Park Day Trip: The Perfect Safari in Tanzania

 - Be hydrated: make sure you take a lot of water.
 Your guide will avail bottled water.

-- Follow Your Guide's Instructions: This will ensure your safety as well as the safety of the wildlife as they give instructions, particularly, during your game drive and during a walking safari.
+- Follow your guide's instructions: This will ensure your safety as well as the safety of the wildlife as they give instructions, particularly, during your game drive and during a walking safari.
 Stay in the vehicle unless instructed otherwise.

-4. Essential Travel Documents for Tanzania
+Essential travel documents for Tanzania

-- Lost luggage or belongings.
+- Lost luggage or belongings

 Conclusion